 If beacon protection is enabled, transport the BIGTK and the BIGTK packet number (BIPN) from the Authenticator to the Supplicant and install these values in the STA and, if not already installed, in the AP.

-If WUR frame protection is negotiated, transport the WIGTK and the WIGTK packet number (WIPN) from the Authenticator to the Supplicant and install these values in the STA and, if not already installed, in the AP.
+If WUR frame protection is negotiated, transport the wake-up radio integrity group temporal key (WIGTK) and the WIGTK packet number (WIPN) from the Authenticator to the Supplicant and install these values in the STA and, if not already installed, in the AP. (#3275)

 Verify that the RSN capabilities negotiated are valid as defined in 9.4.2.24.4 (RSN capabilities).